🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • Market B: "Will GDP growth exceed 2% in Q3 2026, given that the Fed cuts rates in June?" (conditional on A being YES)

-Market B only settles if Market A settles as YES.
-Should the Fed refrain from cutting (A settles as NO), Market B is cancelled and all holdings are returned to participants.
-This design enables you to measure the specific impact of rate reductions on GDP expansion — something a standard GDP market cannot isolate.
+Market B only settles if Market A resolves YES.
+Should the Fed refrain from cutting (A resolves NO), Market B is cancelled and all stakes returned in full.
+This design permits you to measure the specific impact of rate cuts on GDP expansion — something a standard GDP market cannot isolate.

 Why Conditional Markets Are Valuable

-• Policy evaluation: "What would be the consequence for outcome Y if policy X were implemented?"
+• Policy evaluation: "Should policy X be implemented, what would be the consequence for outcome Y?"

-• Causal inference: Distinguishes the direct impact of an occurrence from other influencing elements
+• Causal inference: Distinguishes the true effect of an occurrence from background factors that might skew results

-• Strategic planning: Organisations can assign monetary values to different scenarios using conditional probability estimates
+• Strategic planning: Organisations can evaluate different business paths using conditional probability estimates

 Active Conditional Markets on PolyGram